Mandera County: County subdivisions

 As of 2022, Mandera County is divided into 6 sub-counties:

-Mandera East that hosts the county headquarters in Mandera Town is the most densely populated constituency with 106 persons per square kilometer.
-Mandera North is the least densely populated constituency with 42 persons per square kilometer, but which is projected to be 47 and 51 persons per square kilometers 2020 and 2022 respectively.
+Mandera East that hosts the county headquarters in Mandera Town is the most densely populated constituency with 106 persons per square kilometre.
+Mandera North is the least densely populated constituency with 42 persons per square kilometre, but which is projected to be 47 and 51 persons per square kilometres 2020 and 2022 respectively.